xpdota/guide-scratch/sage/Skills.md

 - 400p AoE heal
 - 30 second cooldown

-As it is less healing than the regen on Kerachole, and does not offer any mitigation, it is usually preferable to use over Ixochole if available, and not needed for anything else in the next 30 seconds.
+As Ixochole offers less healing than the regen on Kerachole, and does not offer any mitigation, Kerachole is usually preferable.
+However, Ixochole still has many uses, such as:

+- You will need Kera's mitigation for something else in the next 30 seconds
+- You plan to use both Ixochole and Kerachole
+- The 15 second regen would not deliver the healing fast enough

 ### Taurochole